DevanshPandey8/Web-Development/README.md

 # Web-Development
-projects build by me as a python developer intern during my internship
+projects build by me as a web developer intern during my internship